How Did They Do It? Stories of Successful Greening

 Greening is a process of constant learning and growth.
 The rewards can be immense – saving money, helping the climate, and energizing your community.
 But the task can seem daunting.

 Thankfully, you don’t have to reinvent the wheel.
-Staff, volunteers, and activists at Jewish organizations have already put into place countless successful greening projects.
-We invite you to learn from these organizations’ experiences as you green your institution.
+Staff, volunteers, and activists at Jewish organizations have already put countless successful greening projects into place.
+We invite you to learn from these organizations’ experiences as you green your own institution.

 In each of the four case studies, we explore a particular greening project and present relevant resources, education ideas, and Jewish values.
 You can also view a list of other projects undertaken across the Seal of Sustainability network.